Danielatonge/devops/app_python/DOCKER.md

 * Use lightweight images based on alpine distribution
 * Avoid unnecessary privileges
 - Use docker layer caching.
 First install dependencies, then copy source code
-- Use multi-stage build for complied applications (e.g. golang)
+- Use multi-stage build for complied applications
 - Scan the images to detect potential problems and security issues.
 It is recommended to scan images every week.
 - Support configuration of the container via environment variables
 - Use docker-compose for easier runs